fabacab/tumblr-crosspostr/readme.txt

 = What if my theme doesn't support Post Formats? =

 Tumblr Crosspostr will still work even if your theme doesn't support the [Post Formats](http://codex.wordpress.org/Post_Formats) feature.
-However, in that case, you will only be able to make Text posts on Tumblr.
-Consider asking your theme developer to update your theme code so that it supports Post Formats.
+However, consider asking your theme developer to update your theme code so that it supports Post Formats itself for other plugins to use, too.

 If you feel comfortable doing this yourself, then in most cases, this is literally a one-line change.
 Simply use the [add_theme_support()](http://codex.wordpress.org/Function_Reference/add_theme_support) function in your theme's `functions.php` file: